 - 1/2 t ground pepper

 Then you will…

-- Preheat your oven to 350 degrees and line a baking sheet with parchment paper.
+- Preheat your oven to 350 degrees.
+Lightly grease a 9×13 glass baking dish with nonstick cooking spray.

 - In a small bowl, stir together the rosemary with the mustard, preserves, salt and pepper.

 - Spread the rosemary-mustard mixture on the top and bottom of the pork.

 - Place the pork in the prepared pan.

 - Roast for 45 minutes, or until the center of the thickest part reaches 145 degrees.

 - Allow to cool at least 5 minutes before slicing and serving.